wesleywerner/eureka-docs/source/installation.rst

 ::

-    $ sudo make uninstall
+    $ make uninstall

-or delete all files listed in the ``install_manifest.txt`` file produced during installation.
+This again may require ``sudo``.
+If it doesn't work, look inside an ``install_manifest.txt`` file that was generated during installation, and you will see the list of paths to manually delete (which again may require elevated privileges activateable with ``sudo``).
+If this file is missing, you can perform an installation instead (which should in effect do nothing), `then` retry uninstallation.